OlivierSohn/hamazed/README.md

 # Backlog

+simple animation : should stop when encounters a collision. implement, then genericize with "1whileInsideWorldThen2"

 - implement render of space (deduce which wall element based on neighbors)
 - random geometry for levels (some numbers might be cycling in separate sub spaces)